Confined melanoma cells protect their nuclei from mechanical stress.

 Essential roles for endocytosis and oxidative stress in mediating cell polarity during embryonic wound healing

 During my Ph.D, I explored the striking ability of embryos to heal wounds rapidly and without scarring.
 I used quantitative confocal microscopy to discover an essential role for endocytosis in directing redistribution of junctional and cytoskeletal proteins around wounds in Drosophila embryos.
-I also investigated the upstream signals that promote polarized trafficking around the wound, and discovered a conserved, essential role for oxidative stress in promoting wound closure.
+I then investigated the upstream signals that promote polarized trafficking around the wound, and discovered a conserved, essential role for oxidative stress in promoting wound closure.
 I found that reactive oxygen species (ROS) are released by the mitochondria of wounded cells in both fly and zebrafish embryos, and signal to the surrounding cells to polarize junctions and the cytoskeleton to promote healing.

 Relevant publications: